ronomon/reed-solomon/README.md

 ```

 ## Native Binding (Optional)
-The native binding will be installed automatically when installing `reed-solomon`.
+The native binding will be installed automatically when installing `reed-solomon` without the `--ignore-scripts` argument.
 The Javascript binding will be used if the native binding could not be compiled or is not available.
-To compile the native binding, install [node-gyp](https://www.npmjs.com/package/node-gyp) globally:
+To compile the native binding manually after installing `reed-solomon`, install [node-gyp](https://www.npmjs.com/package/node-gyp) globally:
 ```
 sudo npm install node-gyp -g
 ```